When is this year's event?

 The initial results are posted on our Results Page within 24 hours.
 The final results will be corrected within 7 days.
-These results only show participants who signed up for the chip timing upgrade.
+These results will display all of our participants, as everyone has a timing chip on their bib.

 Where can I buy professional event photos?

 We will have a professional event photographer taking photos on the course.
 Official event photos will be posted here once the event has finished.

 Where should I stay if I'm coming from out of town?